akshay-madar/codestack/Statistical Learning in Python/Linear Regression using Normal Equation/README.md

 ### Method to solve for theta analytically:
 theta = inv(X'X).(X'Y)                , where...

-theta is coefficient vector
+- theta is coefficient vector
-Y is dependent variable vector
+- Y is dependent variable vector
-X is matrix containing independent variables, with an additional row of 1's for intercept.
+- X is matrix containing independent variables, with an additional row of 1's for intercept

 ### Comparison with Gradient Descent:
   1) no need to choose alpha -> learning rate